hanbei/rxsearcher/README.md

 # RxSearcher #

-Reactive searcher for offer searches.
+Reactive metasearcher combining different search engines.
 Using RxJava and Vertx as proof of concept.
 There are some rules I try to abide to:

 * be reactive
 * no state